aerospike-community/client-lua/readme.md

 #Putting it all together
 ##Compiling and linking the C wrapper
-Run the Makefile located in the root directory of the repository
+Run the build.sh located in the root directory of the repository to build the library "as_lua.so"

 ```
-make
+./build.sh
 ```

-Your linkage target will be a shared library “as_lua.so” and should include the following dependent libraries:
+The shared library “as_lua.so” has  dependencies on these libraries:
 ```
 aerospike
 ssl